 In health, the body’s immune system is strong and can adapt to the viruses, bacteria, fungi, and protozoa that it encounters in daily life.
 We are continually exposed to micro-organisms and, again, most are actually beneficial to and symbiotic with our health.

-In chronic infection, the pathogenic organism(s) persist- often in spite of or hidden from our immune systems- and contribute to diminishing health over time.
-Chronic infection is an idea that has not yet been championed by conventional medicine because it is often impossible to diagnose without complex laboratory or diagnostic evaluation that is not routinely a part of a medical doctor’s office.
-Blood work that is more commonly tested often does not show specific markers for chronic infection (however, lab work from someone acutely ill most often clearly shows a pattern of infection).
+Chronic infection is an idea that has not yet been championed by many in conventional medicine because it is often impossible to diagnose without complex laboratory or diagnostic evaluation that is not routinely a part of a medical doctor’s office.

 How Chronic Infections Cause Chronic Disease

 Part of how pathogens affect our health chronically is by exacerbating the other underlying causes of illness.
 Viruses, bacteria, etc. consume energy and produce waste matter.

 With an overgrowth of a pathogenic organism or organisms, the nutrients that would otherwise nourish our health are not utilized by us.
 Surface level microbes form complex polysaccharide matrixes called Biofilms to protect and “wall-off” their communities.

 These biofilms trap calcium, magnesium, iron, and zinc.
 When microbes process energy themselves, they produce waste matter that we then have to process.
 Simultaneously, when microbes die-off we are left to handle these components.

 A blanket term for this pathogenic waste matter or die-off particles is called Endotoxin.
 Once any person is subjected to enough endotoxin, their health will become compromised.